I love ginger.

 Add water and ginger to a medium saucepan and bring to a boil over medium heat.
 Reduce heat and allow to simmer for 45 minutes to an hour, until the mixture has reduced by half.
 Strain and reserve ginger.
 Wait until the mixture has cooled to room temperature before adding the honey, otherwise the heat will destroy many of its beneficial enzymes.
 Store in a glass jar and keep refrigerated.

-Your “syrup” is really just a ginger decoction, so it will be watery.
+This “syrup” is really just a ginger decoction, so it will be watery.
 The honey will make it thick enough to coat a spoon, but if you want it thicker, you will have to use sugar instead.
-Or add more honey.
+Or simply add more honey.

 A tablespoon or two taken straight will definitely help clear stuffy nasal passages.
 This stuff is pretty potent, so be careful if you’re not too fond of spicy things!

 There are an unlimited number of ways to use this syrup.
-My current favorite is a tablespoon added to a cup of elderberry tea, it’s delicious and full of nature’s best medicines.
-I’ve also been adding it to water, just enough for a burst of flavor, and it’s a nice alternative to lemon water or ACV water (also a nice addition to either lol).
+One of my favorites is a tablespoon added to a cup of elderberry tea, it’s delicious and full of nature’s best medicines.
+I’ve also been adding it to water, just a splash for a burst of flavor.
+It’s a nice alternative to lemon water or ACV water (also a nice addition to either).
 You can add it to seltzer for homemade ginger ale.
 Be creative!

 Reserved ginger from syrup